 For example, we have organised philosophical debates, writing workshops, weekend trips to Texel island and the Ardennes, career events, and the Dutch-Flemish Day of Philosophy.
 Its great fun to get something done with like minded peers, and the PhD Council is just the right place to dive right into it!
 If you are interested, please contact any of the current members of the PhD Council.
 They will be happy to help you further.

-The PhD Council consists of 12 members.
-The intention is to have at least 1 member from each of the 11 Dutch universities participating in the OZSW.
+The PhD Council consists of at most 12 members.
+The intention is to have at least 1 member from each of the 12 Dutch universities participating in the OZSW.
 In addition, the PhD Council strives to be representative of the different philosophical disciplines present within the OZSW.
 Considering the size of the different sections, this means that the following composition is roughly what is aimed at:

 The PhD Council has two main tasks within the OZSW:

-- Organizing activities for the PhD students of the OZSW – These activities include, but need not be limited to, a number of 1-day seminars throughout the year.
-These seminars aim to stimulate the exchange of experiences and ideas among PhD students.
-More specifically, they aim to (a) deepen and broaden the knowledge of PhD students on a specific philosophical issue or topic, or (b) expand the generic skills of the PhD students, contributing to their success as a PhD student, or a career inside or outside academia.
+- Organizing activities for the PhD candidates of the OZSW – These activities include, but need not be limited to, a number of 1-day seminars throughout the year.
+These seminars aim to stimulate the exchange of experiences and ideas among PhD candidates.
+More specifically, they aim to (a) deepen and broaden the knowledge of PhD candidates on a specific philosophical issue or topic, or (b) expand the generic skills of the PhD candidates, contributing to their success as a PhD candidate, or a career inside or outside academia.

-PhD-students and junior researchers in philosophy may address the PhD-Council and/or the Scientific Director in case of conflicts occurring between individual researchers and their supervisors.
-If necessary, the Scientific Director (Han van Ruler) will take up the case in question with the dean of the faculty or the head of the department concerned and act as an informal mediator between the junior researcher in question and his or her institution.
+PhD-candidates and junior researchers in philosophy may address the PhD-Council and/or the Scientific Director in case of conflicts occurring between individual researchers and their supervisors.
+If necessary, the Scientific Director (Frans de Haas) will take up the case in question with the dean of the faculty or the head of the department concerned and act as an informal mediator between the junior researcher in question and his or her institution.